LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 8 - Login page.md

 });
 ```

-And update call to `destroyTokenAndRedirectTo()` in `src/bootstrap.js` by removing parameter, it has a default value to go to login page now.
+And update the call to `destroyTokenAndRedirectTo()` in `src/bootstrap.js` by removing the parameter, it has a default value to go to the login page now.

 from: